Introduction

 • resource

 PHP is a dynamically typed language, which means that by default there is no need to specify the type of a variable, as this will be determined at runtime.
 However, it is possible to statically type some aspect of the language via the use of type declarations.
+Different types that are supported by PHP's type system can be found at the type system page.

 Types restrict the kind of operations that can be performed on them.
 However, if an expression/variable is used in an operation which its type does not support, PHP will attempt to type juggle the value into a type that supports the operation.
 This process depends on the context in which the value is used.
 For more information, see the section on Type Juggling.